Book I

 In Vallombrosa, where the Etrurian shades

-High overarched embower; or scatterd sedge
+High overarched embower; or scattered sedge

 Afloat, when with fierce Winds Orion armed